 Also, Ubuntu has the plus of being based on Debian and is a very popular distribution among new users – which is maybe the reason for its sustained growth over time.
 Although not taken into consideration in this ranking, Ubuntu is the base for other distributions of the Canonical family such as Kubuntu, Xubuntu, and Lubuntu.

 On top of all that, the installation image includes the Try Ubuntu feature, which lets you try Ubuntu before actually installing it on your hard drive.
-Not many major distributions provide such feature nowadays.
+Not many major distributions provide such features nowadays.

 3. Linux Mint

 Linux Mint’s well-known motto (“From freedom came elegance“), is not just a saying.
-Based on Ubuntu, it is a stable, powerful, complete, and easy to use Linux distribution – and we could go on and on with a list of positive adjectives to describe Mint.
+Based on Ubuntu, it is a stable, powerful, complete, and easy-to-use Linux distribution – and we could go on and on with a list of positive adjectives to describe Mint.

 Among Mint’s most distinguishing features we can mention that during installation, you are allowed to choose from a list of desktop environments, and you can rest assured that once it’s installed, you will be able to play your music and video files without any extra configuration steps since the standard installation provides multimedia codecs out of the box.